 It’s a well-known fact that reading aloud to your children has many benefits.
 It helps them with literacy, it aids in expanding their vocabulary, and it can provide great bonding time.
 With so many children’s books on the market, how do you know what’s best?

 The easy answer is that any age-appropriate book you choose to read aloud to your child is a great pick.
-We caught up with Nicole Thompson, our resident middle school English Language Arts curriculum manager, blogger, and mom of two preschoolers, who gladly offered her top five list.
+Here are a few of our favorites.

 The Adventures of Audrey and Kinsley